18F/uswds-jekyll/pages/guide/storage.md

 Home directories and directories in `/project`  and `/KEEP` have quotas.
 Current usage and quotas for home and project directories that user belongs to are displayed at login.
 The `my_quotas` command provides the same information.

+Quotas on Ceres are based off file group ownership/association.
+By default files in a home directory are associated with the user's primary group that has the same name as the user name, while files in a project directory are associated with the project group (proj-<project_name>).
+Sometimes when users move files from one directory to another or rsync files using "-a" or "-g" option, files in the new location will retain group from the old location.
+To avoid this, use "cp" and "rm" instead of "mv" to move data between home and project directories, and use "-rlptoD" rsync options instead  of "-a".

+The "lfs quota -g <first.last> /project" will report usage and quota for the user <first.last> in /project .
+This quota is intentionally set to a small value.
+The non-zero usage indicates that there are files associated with the user's primary group in /project .
+To fix this, the user can issue "chmod -R proj-<project_name> /project/proj-<project_name>" , which will change ownership of the files in the project directory <project_name> to the project group.

 ## Home Directories

 Home directories are private, they are only accessible to the user and the system administrators.
 When a user logs